Hounder23/LIGHTHOUSE-p1/assignment.md

 Follow the instructions below to complete this project.

-## Part 1: Loading csv Files into Database --COMPLETE
+## Part 1: Loading csv Files into Database --COMPLETED

 Create a new PostgreSQL database called `ecommerce`.
 Set up tables for each .csv file by following [these instructions](https://www.postgresqltutorial.com/postgresql-tutorial/import-csv-file-into-posgresql-table/)